Pre-projects to Mobilise Trade and Industry for Research

 Calculating the amount of support

-At least 50 per cent of the budgeted costs must be used to procure R&D. For a project budget of NOK 400 000 this entails that NOK 200 000 must be used for the procurement of R&D.
+At least 70 per cent of the funding must be used to procure R&D. If the funding is NOK 200 000, this entails that NOK 140 000 must be used for the procurement of R&D.

 Conditions for funding

 Funding will be allocated as de minimis aid in accordance with Commission Regulation (EU) No 1407/2013 of 18 December 2013, and implemented in Norwegian law through section 2 of the Regulations of 14 November 2008 No 1213 concerning exemption from the notification requirement for state aid.
 The amount of de minimis aid that may be awarded to a single undertaking is maximum EUR 200 000 over a period of three fiscal years.

 Prior to the award of any de minimis aid, the Research Council will request written confirmation and an overview of all other de minimis aid that the company has received in the course of the three fiscal years in question.
 For companies that are a part of a group of linked enterprises, the ceiling amount generally applies to the group as a whole.
 For more information on de minimis aid, see the Commission Regulation (EU)No 1407/2013.

 The company must provide at least 30 per cent of the total project costs through own funding.
 Own funding may be in the form of cash financing and/or in-kind contributions such as payroll and indirect expenses.
 Payroll and indirect expenses are to be calculated on the basis of actual costs.
 Guidelines for calculating payroll and indirect expenses for companies, the public sector and other entities are available here.

 Unpaid in-kind resources are not to be included in the calculation.

 Funding may not be used for the following: